metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_probe_v1_manifest.md

 Optional:

 - `namespace_selector` (Attributes) From which namespaces to select Ingress objects. (see [below for nested schema](#nestedatt--spec--targets--ingress--namespace_selector))
-- `relabeling_configs` (Attributes List) RelabelConfigs to apply to the label set of the target before it gets scraped.
-The original ingress address is available via the '__tmp_prometheus_ingress_address' label.
-It can be used to customize the probed URL.
-The original scrape job's name is available via the '__tmp_prometheus_job_name' label.
-More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config (see [below for nested schema](#nestedatt--spec--targets--ingress--relabeling_configs))
+- `relabeling_configs` (Attributes List) RelabelConfigs to apply to the label set of the target before it getsscraped.The original ingress address is available via the'__tmp_prometheus_ingress_address' label.
+It can be used to customize theprobed URL.The original scrape job's name is available via the '__tmp_prometheus_job_name' label.More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config (see [below for nested schema](#nestedatt--spec--targets--ingress--relabeling_configs))
 - `selector` (Attributes) Selector to select the Ingress objects. (see [below for nested schema](#nestedatt--spec--targets--ingress--selector))

 <a id="nestedatt--spec--targets--ingress--namespace_selector"></a>